 - Your personal and family medical history

-- Medication use, including prescription and over-the-counter medications or supplements
+- Medications you take, including prescription and over-the-counter medications, vitamins or supplements

-- Your lifestyle, including your use of tobacco, alcohol and caffeine
+- Your lifestyle, including your use of tobacco, alcohol, caffeine and recreational drugs

-- Travel to areas where malaria, tuberculosis, the Zika virus or other infectious diseases are common
+- Travel to areas where malaria, tuberculosis, Zika virus, mpox — also called monkeypox — or other infectious diseases are common

-Share information about sensitive issues, such as domestic abuse, abortion or past drug use, too.
+Share information about sensitive issues, such as domestic abuse or past drug use, too.
 This will help your health care provider take the best care of you — and your baby.

-Your due date is not a prediction of when you will deliver.
+Your due date is not a prediction of when you will have your baby.
 It's simply the date that you will be 40 weeks pregnant.
-Few women give birth on their due dates.
+Few people give birth on their due dates.
 Still, establishing your due date — or estimated date of delivery — is important.
-It allows your health care provider to monitor your baby's growth and the progress of your pregnancy, as well as schedule tests or procedures at the most appropriate times.
+It allows your health care provider to monitor your baby's growth and the progress of your pregnancy.
+Your due date also helps with scheduling tests and procedures, so they are done at the right time.

-Your health care provider might do a physical exam, including a breast exam, pelvic exam, and screening exams of your heart, lungs and thyroid.
-You might need a Pap test to screen for cervical cancer as well, depending on how long it's been since your last screening.
+Your health care provider might do a physical exam, including a breast exam and a pelvic exam.
+You might need a Pap test, depending on how long it's been since your last Pap test.
+Depending on your situation, you may need exams of your heart, lungs and thyroid.

 At your first prenatal visit, blood tests might be done to:

 - Check your blood type.
 This includes your Rh status.
-Rhesus (Rh) factor is an inherited trait that refers to a specific protein found on the surface of red blood cells.
+Rh factor is an inherited trait that refers to a protein found on the surface of red blood cells.
 Your pregnancy might need special care if you're Rh negative and your baby's father is Rh positive.

 - Measure your hemoglobin.
-Hemoglobin is an iron-rich protein found in red blood cells that allows the cells to carry oxygen from your lungs to other parts of your body, and to carry carbon dioxide from other parts of your body to your lungs so that it can be exhaled.
+Hemoglobin is an iron-rich protein found in red blood cells that allows the cells to carry oxygen from your lungs to other parts of your body.
+Hemoglobin also carries carbon dioxide from other parts of your body to your lungs so that it can be exhaled.
 Low hemoglobin or a low level of red blood cells is a sign of anemia.
-Anemia can cause you to feel very tired and may affect your pregnancy.
+Anemia can make you feel very tired, and it may affect your pregnancy.

 - Check immunity to certain infections.
 This typically includes rubella and chickenpox (varicella) — unless proof of vaccination or natural immunity is documented in your medical history.

 Prenatal tests can provide valuable information about your baby's health.
-Your health care provider will typically offer a variety of prenatal genetic screening tests, which may include ultrasound or blood tests to screen for certain fetal genetic abnormalities, such as Down syndrome.
+Your health care provider will typically offer a variety of prenatal genetic screening tests.
+They may include ultrasound or blood tests to check for certain fetal genetic problems, such as Down syndrome.

 Your health care provider might discuss the importance of nutrition and prenatal vitamins.
 Ask about exercise, sex, dental care, vaccinations and travel during pregnancy, as well as other lifestyle issues.
 You might also talk about your work environment and the use of medications during pregnancy.
 If you smoke, ask your health care provider for suggestions to help you quit.